 try tochange them.
 You cannot change people who do not listen with an open mind

 - Try not to take it personal.
-It's important to reflect on negative feedback and see if you can learn and grow, but that does not apply to abusers because
+It's important to reflect on negative feedback and see if you can learn and grow, but that does not apply to abusers.

-- They will try to manipulate you into believing you are the problem.
+- Abusers will try to manipulate you into believing you are the problem.
 Don't believe that.
 Ask people who care about you if you are looking for truthful feedback

 - Keep your calm and stay rational